Edda Művek: Forming a new band

 After a two-year hiatus, Pataky decided to revive Edda Művek.
 He left for Norway with László Fortuna (the only other band member from the original Edda lineup), Péter Csomós, and Endre Csillag in 1984.
 The band performed clubs in the evening, and wrote new material during the day.
 In 1985, Pataky and Fortuna returned to Hungary and restarted Edda Művek with hired musicians from Budapest.
 The comeback performance, highly anticipated by fans, turned out to be a success.
 Similarly to the band's final show, this comeback event was recorded and released as the band's 5th album, with a track list featuring entirely new material recorded live.

 After additional lineup changes through the years following, Edda finally formed a stable roster in 1988.
 Engaging in a vigorous touring schedule the band played numerous venues and some unusual places that included a steel factory and correctional facilities.
-In 1991, Péter Kun replaced lead guitarist István Alapi who briefly left for Canada.
-Sadly, after only a brief period with the band, Kun died in a tragic motorcycle accident in 1993.
-The band held numerous memorial concerts to the many fans overcome with shock and grief over the passing of the young, talented guitarist.
+In 1991, Péter Kun and László Kicska replaced István Alapi and Gábor Pethő who briefly left for Canada.
+After only a brief period with the band, Kun died in a motorcycle crash in 1993.
+The band held numerous memorial concerts for the guitarist.
 At the request of Pataky, István Alapi rejoined the band.

 Nowadays

-The last member change occurred in 1997 with drummer, Zoltán Hetényi replacing Tibor Donászy.
+Another member change occurred in 1997 with Zoltán Hetényi replacing Tibor Donászy.
 In 1998 the band released their first English language album, "Fire and Rain".
 Presently, the band releases original studio material every three to four years, while maintaining a busy tour schedule.
 The band regularly holds concert events commemorating significant turning points of its career such as the release of their classic, self-titled debut album in 1980 which earned national recognition and breakthrough for Edda Művek, establishing the band as a professional musical outfit.
 The special anniversary events organized by the band every five years therefore, commemorate 1980 as the band's official start.
 Occasionally, past members of Edda's classic line-up (1980-1984 era) also make guest appearances and perform alongside the band, an indication of Pataky's reconciliation with old bandmates over the years.